 Starting with the Basics

-I know my classes don’t have all technical people.
+I know my classes don't have all technical people.
 So, I start by simply asking who has computer science background, then engineering.
-This gives me a good understanding of my audience.
-I proceed with some of the basics first.
-I start with the basics, covering fundamental programming functions, variables, and more.
-This approach ensures that all students, regardless of their technical background, can understand the material.
+This tells me who is in the room.
+I begin with programming functions, variables, and other basics so nobody loses the thread before the real lesson starts.

 In addition, I want them to think about a software problem and solve it with business context in mind.
 I encourage them to think about what their core business is and what it is not, so they can use the right services when designing their software.
 This helps them become more effective software engineers in the long run and equips them with the skills needed to tackle complex issues they may encounter in their future careers.